Working in sheets

 You can undo and redo changes with the usual Keyboard commands.

-# Bulk editing issues
+# Bulk editing work items

 As described above, with the right sheet scope, and by selecting, copying and pasting hundreds or thousands of cells you can get almost any bulk change done.

-# Creating issues
+# Creating work items

 Keep in mind